 |

-Has the ability to work individually and as a member of a team.
+Graduates of the Department of History are proficient in working in the areas individually and as a member of a team.

 |